 - Creditor initiated mediation - where a creditor who wishes to enforce a farm mortgage in default, must issue a notice as required by section 8 of the Farm Debt Mediation Act 2018, advising the farmer that the farmer is entitled to request mediation within 21 days.

 Mediation is provided through the Office of the South Australian Small Business Commissioner.

-Mediations will be provided through the Office of the Small Business Commissioner.
-The Small Business Commissioner has determined that the fee payable by each of the parties participating in mediation of a farm debt dispute under this Act may be $195.00 per party, per mediation day (or part of a mediation day), provided that the Commissioner may, at his entire discretion, partly or wholly waive the fee for any or all parties to the mediation.
+The Small Business Commissioner has determined that the fee payable by each of the parties participating in mediation of a farm debt dispute under this Act may be $195.00 per party, per mediation day (or part of a mediation day), provided that the Commissioner may, at their entire discretion, partly or wholly waive the fee for any or all parties to the mediation.

 - farm mortgages covering a farm (or part of a farm), farm machinery or water or irrigation rights; and

 - farmers defined as: 'a person (whether an individual person or a corporation) who is solely or principally engaged in a farming operation'.
 This includes people who own land cultivated under a share-farming agreement, or the personal representatives of a deceased farmer.